Lucia-Ndazoremhe-Mutena/Lucia-Ndazoremhe-Mutena/README.md

 ### Hi there 👋, Lucia Mutena
 #### Aspiring software developer
-As an aspiring software developer, I am driven by a passion for technology and a desire to create innovative solutions.
-Currently studying Computer Science at the University of South Africa, I am honing my skills in programming languages like Python and C++.
+As an aspiring software developer, I am driven by a passion for technology and a desire to create innovative solutions., I am honing my skills in programming languages like Python, C++ and Java-Script.
 I have a keen interest in game development and am currently working on building a game using Pygame.
 With a strong foundation in quality control and a background in Biotechnology, I bring a unique perspective to my projects, combining analytical thinking with creativity.
 I am excited to collaborate with others, learn from experienced developers, and contribute to meaningful projects in the tech industry.

 Skills: C++/ Python/ Java-Script/ SQL/ SAS